 Unlike residential properties, which are valued based on comparable sales, commercial properties are valued based on the amount of Net Operating Income (NOI) / cash flow that they produce.

 Net Operating Income is calculated as a property’s rental income less its operating expenses.
 The more a property produces, the more valuable it is.
-Once calculated, it can be divided by a capitalization rate (Cap Rate) to estimate a property’s value.
-The cap rate is an estimate of the annual return that an investor would expect to earn should they purchase the property with all cash.
+Once calculated, it can be divided by a capitalization rate (cap rate) to estimate a property’s value.
+Cap rate in real estate is an estimate of the annual return that an investor would expect to earn should they purchase the property with all cash.

 For example, suppose a property produces $100,000 in Net Operating Income and an investor estimates an 8% annual return.
 The estimated value of the property would be $1,250,000.